r-lib/otel/README.md

 Functions that match to at least one glob expression will not be instrumented.
 Inclusion globs are applied before exclusion globs.

-## Production and development sessions
+## Production and development R sessions

 Bye default otel and otelsdk run in production mode.
 In production mode otel (and otelsdk) functions never error.
 This behavior does not help